lucideus-repo/UnSAFE_Bank/README.md

-# VulnBank
+# UnSAFE Bank
-Welcome to UnSAFE iBank - a vulnerable mobile banking iOS application.
+Welcome to UnSAFE Bank - a vulnerable mobile banking iOS application.
 The frontend has been written in Swift whereas the backend in CodeIgniter3 (PHP).

 ## About
-UnSAFE iBank iOS application is a core banking application.
+UnSAFE Bank application is a core banking application.
 It currently consists of the following functionality:
  * Signup
  * Login
  * View Account Details